 In Active Talkers, your child will be trained on how to use crucial speaking and pronunciation skills and build his or her vocabulary through engaging and exciting stories and activities suitable for their age group.
 This programme achieves this through three enticing aspects geared specifically towards younger children: storytelling, hands on activities and communication skills enrichment.
 It includes activities such as:

 Storytelling also increases a child’s willingness to communicate their thoughts and feelings.
-It enhance listening skills, encourages active participation, verbal proficiency and critical curiosity.
+It enhances listening skills, encourages active participation, verbal proficiency, and critical curiosity.

 At KidsEdge, we read and discuss a variety of stories with your child.

 - Each class session involves at least one story with pictures and vocabulary your child will be sure to enjoy